 DSDM is based on eight key principles that direct the team and create a mindset to deliver on time and within budget.
 These agile principles primarily revolve around business needs/value, active user involvement, empowered teams, frequent delivery, integrated testing, and stakeholder collaboration.
 DSDM specifically calls out “fitness for business purpose” as the primary criteria for delivery and acceptance of a system, focusing on the useful 80% of the system that can be deployed in 20% of the time.

 Compromising any of the following principles undermines the philosophy of DSDM and introduces risk to the successful outcome of the project.

 DSDM’s Eight Key Principles:

-Requirements are baselined at a high level early on in the project.
+Business Requirements are baselined at a high level early on in the project.
 Rework is built into the process, and all development changes must be reversible.
-Requirements are planned and delivered in short, fixed-length time-boxes – also known as sprints or iterations – and prioritized using MoSCoW Rules.
+System requirements are planned and delivered in short, fixed-length time-boxes – also known as sprints or iterations – and prioritized using MoSCoW Rules.

 M – Must have requirements

 S – Should have if at all possible